FridleyLab/GEVisor/README.md

 Some useful packages that we can leverage when workin within R are:
 1. edgeR
+2. xCell
-2. limma
+3. limma
-3. spatialGE
+4. spatialGE
-4. Seurat
+5. Seurat
-5. tidyverse
+6. tidyverse

-If you are versed in downloading packages from repositories other than CRAN, feel free to install spatialGE (`devtools::install_github()`) and edgeR and limma (`BiocManager::install()`), otherwise we can install them tomorrow.
+If you are versed in downloading packages from repositories other than CRAN, feel free to install spatialGE (`devtools::install_github()`) and edgeR, xCell, and limma (`BiocManager::install()`), otherwise we can install them tomorrow.

 In addition to previously mentioned packages, we may explore implementation of the [SpaGCN](https://github.com/jianhuupenn/SpaGCN) algorithm (Python) to detect differentially expressed genes.